-- 1. (1) Where a child is being looked after by the Department, the Department shall, unless it is not reasonably practicable or consistent with his welfare, endeavour to promote contact between the child and- - (a) his parents; - (b) any individual who is not a parent of his but who has parental responsibility for him; and - (c) any relative, friend or other person connected with him. - (2) Where a child is being looked after by the Department- - (a) the Department shall take such steps as are reasonably practicable to secure that- - (i) his parents; and - (ii) any individual who is not a parent of his but who has parental responsibility This e-version of the text is not authoritative for use in court.
+- 1. (1) If a child is being looked after by the Department, the Department must, unless it is not reasonably practicable or consistent with the child's welfare, endeavour to promote contact between the child and- - (a) his or her parents; - (b) any individual who is not a parent of the child but who has parental responsibility for the child; and - (c) any relative, friend or other person connected with the child. - (2) If a child is being looked after by the Department- - (a) the Department must take such steps as are reasonably practicable to secure that- - (i) the child's parents; and - (ii) any individual who is not a parent of the child but who has parental responsibility for the child, are kept informed of where the child is being accommodated; and